Introduction

 2.Application Software

-- It may also consist of a collection of programs, often called a software package, which work together to accomplish a task, such as database management software.
-Application software may also include a larger collection of related but independent programs and packages (a software suite), which have a common user interface or shared data format, such as Microsoft Office suite.
+- Additionally, application software may consist of a collection of programs, often called a software package, which work together to accomplish a specific task, such as database management software.
+Furthermore, application software may include a larger collection of related but independent programs and packages—known as a software suite—which share a common user interface or data format.
+For example, the Microsoft Office suite illustrates this concept by integrating various applications under one umbrella.
+Therefore, these organizational structures enhance usability and efficiency for users.

-- Without system software, the computer will not run, and without application software,the computer, no matter how powerful, will not be helpful in meeting user requirements.
-Think of it this way applications apply the computer’s thinking power to business tasks such as tracking the general ledger or billing your customers.
-Figure 1 illustrates that application layer executes on the system software layer, which lies on the hardware layer.
+- Without system software, the computer will not run.
+Similarly, without application software, the computer—no matter how powerful—will not be helpful in meeting user requirements.
+To think of it another way, applications apply the computer’s processing power to business tasks such as tracking the general ledger or billing customers.
+As illustrated in Figure 1, the application layer executes on the system software layer, which in turn lies on the hardware layer.
+Therefore, understanding this layered relationship is essential for grasping how computers operate effectively.

 - Application software ranges from games, calculators, and word processors (document creating programs), to programs that “paint” images on screen (image editors).
 Applications represent real world tasks.
 They can be easily divided by looking at exactly what function they serve.
 Some of the most commonly used application software are discussed below.